d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

 A common strategy is to perform some form of Laplace smoothing.
 We already encountered this in our discussion of naive bayes in :numref:`sec_naive_bayes` where the solution was to add a small constant to all counts.
-This helps with singletons, e.g. via
+This helps with singletons, e.g., via

 $$\begin{aligned}
 	\hat{p}(w) & = \frac{n(w) + \epsilon_1/m}{n + \epsilon_1} \\